Treewill/data-types/README.md

   And when you think your code is ready you can run it against the tests in `build/datatypes/test/*' programs.

+  NOTE: I do not generally recommend implementing these yourself in mot programs you write.
+Someone else has probalby done a great job of it already.
+If you are using C you might want to check out the boost library.

+  NOTE: I do not generally recommend implementing interfaces like this in C because it makes a lot of pointer dereferences on pointers that never change.
+  It is also unlikely that you will need more than one implementation per C file and so you can just change the linkage.

 #### More documentation